ADETOLAR01/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that ldisplays the result of BREATH to the power LOVE
+Create a script should display the number in base 10